-* Testimonies behind you: For instance my best friend, Franklin will always fight for me even when I was physically unavailable.
+* Testimonies behind you: For instance, my best friend, Franklin, will always fight for me even when I was physically unavailable.
 The same with me.
-So the saying goes you know your true friends when they talk about you in your absence.
+So the saying goes, you know your real friends when they talk about you in your absence.

 * Friendship can’t be forced.
 It just happens.
 So you know when someone is a friend.
 It goes with some understanding, feelings, concern, mutual interest, and care.